PureTalk Phone Plans for Seniors

 Data and Features

 I like that this plan offers a good amount of data while still being very affordable, even for seniors on fixed incomes.
 Other companies might offer cheaper low-data plans, but 1 GB of data, for example, can be skimpy.
-If you’re interested in a very low data plan, Boost Mobile offers a 1 GB plan for $8.33 per month, but keep in mind that you only get that price if you pay for 12 months of service in advance.
+If you’re interested in a very low data plan, H2O Wireless offers a 1 GB plan for $8.33 per month, but keep in mind that you only get that price if you pay for 12 months of service in advance.

 >> Compare Your Options: Boost Mobile Review

-All PureTalk plans come with free international talk and text to more than 70 countries.
+You’ll also get quality video streaming at 1080p (HD quality) on all PureTalk phone plans, and all PureTalk plans come with $20 of international call credits to more than 50 countries.
 You can use your phone overseas, too.
 If service is slow, you can go online and select an international add-on to your account.
-PureTalk plans also include $5 international calling credit credits (Note: Credits do not carry over to the next month.)
+(Note: Credits do not carry over to the next month.)

 >> Learn More: A Guide to Cell Phones and Plans for Seniors